Do Employees Make More Working Night Shifts?

 Working the night shift comes with its own detriments and risks, including fatigue, stress, and a higher risk of injury.
 For that reason, night shift workers and other workers working a less-than-desirable shift are known to be paid additional compensation called a shift differential.

-While it may be industry standard to pay an employee a shift differential for overnight work, according to the Fair Labor Standards Act (FLSA), it isn’t a federal requirement.
-The FLSA states:
+While it may be industry-standard to pay an employee a shift differential for overnight work, according to the Fair Labor Standards Act (FLSA), it isn’t a federal requirement.

 Essentially, the FLSA provides that aside from overtime pay, employers are not required to pay employees additional pay for their work, abnormal schedule or not.
 Assigning an employee late hours is not grounds for additional pay.